7 Bible Figures Who Struggled with Depression

 We rub shoulders every day with people who are desperate, hurting, and lonely.
 We may not even be aware of the dark road they travel.
 Sometimes we notice, but often we don’t.
 Maybe we’re too busy, preoccupied, or overwhelmed ourselves.
 To be honest, many days, we might be those people, the desperate, the hurting, the lonely.

 Just needing someone to notice.
+To slow down.
+To take time.
+To care.

 Though the Bible doesn’t use the word “depression” except in a few translations and verses, it’s often referenced by other similar words, such as “downcast,” “brokenhearted,” “troubled,” “miserable,” “despairing,” and “mourning,” among others.
 Throughout the Word, there are a number of stories about godly, influential men and women of faith, who struggled and battled through dark times of hopelessness and depression.
 Many of us may find ourselves struggling there today.